Read Boruto Two Blue Vortex Manga, Chapter 15 (A Vibrant Life) Online In High Quality For Free

 Gaara’s Heroic Stand Against Matsuri: Protecting Shinki and the Future of Sunagakure

 With Boruto: Two Blue Vortex Chapter 15, things have escalated again as the stakes continue to rise.
-In the last chapter, Boruto escaped Konoha and Shikamaru agreed to assemble a search to track him down.
+In the last chapter, Boruto escapes Konoha, and Shikamaru agrees to assemble a search to track him down.
 Naturally, you’d think Boruto was far from the village by now.
 However, in reality, Boruto stayed in the village behind the Hokage office, sitting at Naruto’s Hokage Monument face, watching over the village as he waited for Kawaki.
 But we’ll get into that juicy detail about their conversation later.

 We open Chapter 15 of the Boruto manga with a flashback showing the battle of Matsuri vs. Gaara, which resulted in Shinkibeing turning into an awakened Shinju.
 Interestingly enough, the battle takes place deep within one of Orochimaru’s hideouts in the Land of Wind, evident by the snake-skin-patterned columns in the hideout.
 This is because both Matsuri and the small team led by Gaara have been tracking Boruto’s location.
 Still, they’ve been unsuccessful due to Kashin Koji’s advanced Genjutsu hiding the entrance.
 As a reminder, Orochimaru’s hideouts are massive underground mazes with dozens of hidden passages, as we learned in the Tiny Bridge Arc of Naruto.
 This explains why Koji went the extra mile to hide himself and Boruto.